dedrahem/slack_rails/README.md

 Ref.
 Useful github link for use and class definition. https://github.com/plataformatec/simple_form

-### Style Tip #87b129.a08
-Use bootstrap for the components, i.e. pretty forms, nice buttons, crisp text, alerts and quick colors.
-THEN use FLEX for the layout of the content.
-And watch that the content flex, size and wrap.

-### CENTERING VERTICALLY
-6 Methods For Vertical Centering With CSS			          http://vanseodesign.com/css/vertical-centering/

-Equal Top and Bottom Padding

-### Action Cable - ???
+Action Cable - short intro

-Action Cable is not used in this application, but what is it?
+Action Cable is not used in this application.

 Action Cable debuted at RailsConf 2015 and has been merged into Rails.